deco3500-2017/team-apollo/README.md

 ### Phase 3: Design

-During this phase, we will be creating wireframes that will helps us to arrange the element to accomplish a particular purpose.
-In addition, this wireframe will also be used for user testing.
+The design phase is about transferring the established requirements and user stories into a visual representation.
+This will be through a combination of sketches, paper prototypes and wireframes to begin ideating the possible arrangement of the application.
+The final product of this phase with be a set of low-fidelity designs that will be able to be logically translated into high-fidelity prototype.

 #### Milestone 3.1: Wireframes

 The wireframes will be focused on the functionality, behavior, and priority of content.
 In other words, it focuses on what the screen does not how it looks.wireframes is a good way which allow us to clear understand the product without objection and help us to visualize the final product.
 Through sketches, presente the application interactions interface and layouts on papar to reach a consensus in our team.

 it's including:

 1. Product flow chart / UI flow;
 2. All product page-layouts and mockups
 3. site map

 At this stage, it is important to find out: 1.application design style exploration.
 2\.
 An overall visual design of key page 3\.
 Key interaction perfomance.